 Sandra Day O’Connor grew up on a working ranch from a young age and was expected to shoulder many responsibilities.
 She grew up with a great appreciation for hard work and manual labor which she embodied her entire life.
 She graduated at the very top of her law class at Stanford, yet could only find work as a legal secretary at the time.
 Ultimately, through her hard work and perseverance, she became the first woman associate justice of the Supreme Court of the United States.
 Sandra became known as a majority builder and always stayed true to her values of equality.
 One of her first written majority opinions was the case of Mississippi University for Women v.
 Hogan.
 It involved gender discrimination of a man being denied admission to an all-female nursing school.

-Francis Perkins dedicated her life and career championing the working poor.
+Frances Perkins dedicated her life and career championing the working poor.
 She spearheaded and authored legislation in the New Deal, which 80 years later is just as critical to the working class now as it was then.
 Early in her career, she was appointed to various New York City commissions.
 During that time, she met and befriended Franklin D. Roosevelt.
-When FDR became president, he was so impressed with the work ethic and passion Francis had for the working class, he appointed her U.S. Secretary of Labor, making her the first female cabinet member in United States history.
+When FDR became president, he was so impressed with the work ethic and passion Frances had for the working class, he appointed her U.S. Secretary of Labor, making her the first female cabinet member in United States history.

 Born in New York City in 1954, Sonia Sotomayor became the daughter of Puerto Rican immigrants.
 Her mother became her sole caregiver after her father died at an early age.
 A determined Sonia never lost her footing in her journey to success.
 She graduated summa cum laude from Princeton University in 1976 and received her Juris Doctor from Yale Law School in 1979.
 Sonia Sotomayor was nominated to the U.S. District Court for the Southern District of New York by President George H. W. Bush in 1991.
 After the retirement of David Souter, Sonia achieved her dream when President Obama nominated her to the Supreme Court in 2009.
 Her incredible drive, conviction and level objectiveness has made her one of the most admired justices that serve today.